Friday, 28 November 2025

 This morning, I dropped A and a fellow “wool weeker” at North Noss Public Hall on Yell – before heading out for a rain blasted day attempting to explore some of Yell’s archaeological remains.
 I stopped first at Old Haa Museum enjoyed the exhibits and nursed coffee and cake as the rain lashed in from the north east.

-Following the gist of tours laid out in Fojut, N. (1993) [see reference below], I punctuated my journey at the road heads for several brochs on the east side of the island.
+Following the gist of tours laid out in Fojut, N. (1993) [see reference in posts below], I punctuated my journey at the road heads for several brochs on the east side of the island.
 At the first stop the rain was so heavy I declined to leave the car.
 At the second and third stop I did not feel at all welcome as a tourist.
 Several strategically placed fences (all at deer fence height) and hugging the road so tightly they prevented me from both parking and accessing the second site without a long walk in from elsewhere in the rain.
 At the third stop the road ended at a croft and several sheep folds.

 Here, there was room to park without obstruction, but I would have felt uncomfortable walking through the small folds.
 My discomfort was heightened when a Hi Lux pulled in and the driver so obviously letting me know he was “checking me out” before turning around and driving straight back up the road.
 Bollocks to that, I was clearly unwelcome, the vibe being so uncomfortable I could almost hear the banjos playing on the bitter wind.